 The same counselling options are available to men who are considered or named as birth fathers.

-Foster or Care homes are needed when a child is born without a plan of care.
+Foster homes are needed when a child is born without a plan of care.
 It may be that a birth mother is not sure about her decision to parent or make an adoption plan.
 The child can stay with one of Beginnings approved foster parents for a short term stay (up to 30 days) until a decision is made.

 Yes.
 Arrangements are made with the foster parents to visit regularly.
 Extended family members can also visit.

 This depends on the time available before the birth of the child.
 In some instances, counsellors will meet for several hours at a time to talk about options, decision-making, review supports, collect social and medical history, educate them about openness, and assess the client needs.
 If a birth mother comes early in the pregnancy, visits may be weekly, bi weekly or monthly.

 No. Counsellors are neutral about presenting options to birth parents.
 It is up to the client to choose the best path after careful consideration and education.
 Beginnings provides a safe, caring place to talk about important life decisions.

 Beginnings counsellors, or trained volunteers in the Care Centre location offices (Guelph and Woodstock), will link birth parents up with appropriate community resources.
 The Care Centre locations also provide parenting and family support programs, and “care cupboards” that offer baby supplies.